 Simply creating an autoresponder or scheduled email campaigns for each persona (customer group) separately, you kill to birds with one stone!
 You save a lot of time not sending the emails one by one.
 And the customers feel appreciated seeing the offer specialized for them.

-Having a clear understanding what the ideal buyer persona should be for your business, you are ready to escalate your sales.
+Having a clear understanding of what the ideal buyer persona should be for your business, you are ready to escalate your sales.

 Spend some time to prepare the perfect buyer persona, then rest watching how your sales grow in the fastest way!